-As part of our new series, “Ask Patient Central,” where we ask a Patient Central Associate a common question they get from patients and caregivers, we spoke with our Danielle Luce on Facebook Live about ways patients can reduce fatigue.
+As part of our new series, “Ask PanCAN Patient Services,” where we ask a PanCAN Patient Services Case Manager a common question they get from patients and caregivers, we spoke with our Danielle Luce on Facebook Live about ways patients can reduce fatigue.

 Both pancreatic cancer and its treatments can cause fatigue – an extreme lack of energy.
-Supportive care can help address fatigue, and Patient Central can help provide fatigue and supportive care resources and information.
+Supportive care can help address fatigue, and PanCAN Patient Services can help provide fatigue and supportive care resources and information.
 Here’s what Luce had to say on the subject:

 PanCAN: Let’s talk about fatigue associated with pancreatic cancer and treatment.
 Why is it a side effect and how many patients experience it?

 Luce: Fatigue is a common side effect.
 More than half of patients experience some sort of cancer-related fatigue throughout their pancreatic cancer journey and this really can vary from individual to individual.
 For some, this may mean that they feel too tired to even get out of bed, whereas others may be able to continue their normal routine, but just feel slightly more tired throughout the day.
 This really plays into the fact that fatigue can be caused by a variety of different factors, whether it’s a symptom of the cancer itself, a side effect of treatment or both.
 This is what makes fatigue such a complex problem and can make it so difficult to treat.

 One common physical problem that can lead to fatigue is anemia, which really just means that there’s not enough red blood cells to carry oxygen throughout the body, so organs don’t get the oxygen they need to function properly.
 Since chemotherapy can induce anemia, speaking with the doctor about the use of erythropoietins, like Procrit, to boost red blood cell production is a potential solution.